baggerspion/therealpadams.github.io/_posts/2017-04-26-habitat-source-verification.md

 In the case of the do_download() overload, I have also called the download_file function in order to get my hands on the signature file that relates to the source I have downloaded.
-Use of downlod_file() in this manner is immportant: it ensures the file will not be downloaded with every single build so long as the checksum is correct.
+Use of downlod_file() in this manner is important: it ensures the file will not be downloaded with every single build so long as the checksum is correct.
 It is, therefore, advisable to use download_file() over, say `curl` or `wget`.